theamal11z/fastbrowse-extension/README.md

 3. **See all your tabs** organized by window with suspension status
 4. **Manually suspend/restore** individual tabs using the buttons
 5. **Suspend all inactive tabs** with one click using "Suspend All Tabs"
+6. **Auto-Group Tabs** using the button in the popup; review suggestions and create groups you like
-6. **Analyze extensions** to identify memory-heavy extensions and get optimization suggestions
+7. **Analyze extensions** to identify memory-heavy extensions and get optimization suggestions

 ### 🎯 Focus Mode Usage